Determining Object Emptiness in JavaScript

 Key Requirements:

-- The function should return a boolean value:
+- The function should return a boolean value (

 Expected Behavior:

-- An object like
+- An object created with

-{}should returntrue. - An object like
+{}should returntrue. - An object created with

 Edge Cases to Consider: